Mr. Hollis Barnett, Interim Head

 ART 3023.
 Figure Drawing.
 3 Hours.

 Prerequisite: ART 1011.
-Interpreting the human figure through the use of a variety of media and techniques.
+Compositional, gestural, and anatomical approaches to drawing the human figure directly from a live model utilizing a variety of media and techniques.

 ART 3041.
 Painting I. 3 Hours.